-Our beautiful Pezula Hotel is set in one of the most idyllic settings on the Garden Route.
+Our beautiful Pezula Resort, Hotel & Spa is set in one of the most idyllic settings on the Garden Route.
 The views, luxurious Suites and rooms, Championship golf course and stunning spa already make our hotel an experience second to none.

 And now, with the addition of a new team at the helm of the restaurant and bar, there will only be more reasons to visit the hotel!